 |

-We are also working on future satellite missions such as Sentinel-5 and the planned European anthropogenic CO2 monitoring (CO2M) mission, a constellation of satellites (planned launch: 2025) based on our CarbonSat concept.
+We are also working on future satellite missions such as the planned European anthropogenic CO2 monitoring (CO2M) mission, a constellation of satellites (planned launch: 2026/2027) based on our CarbonSat concept.
+See also CarbonSat Concept from University of Bremen Realized by OHB (or in German: CarbonSat-Konzept der Universität Bremen wird von OHB realisiert) and ESA Realizes University of Bremen CarbonSat Concept (or in German: ESA realisiert CarbonSat-Konzept der Universität Bremen).

 The purpose of this web site is to collect and make available all information related to these activities.

-Note that we also maintain several other websites:
+We also contribute to or even maintain several other websites:

 Timeseries and maps of satellite-derived XCO2 retrieved from SCIAMACHY (until 2012), GOSAT (since 2009), OCO-2 (since 2014) and GOSAT-2 (since 2019) radiance spectra.
 As can be seen, atmospheric CO2 concentrations are increasing despite world-wide efforts to reduce fossil fuel related CO2 emissions.